Jane Stork

-Jane Stork, or Ma Shanti B, is a former follower of Rajneesh.
-She wrote Breaking the Spell: My Life as a Rajneeshee and the Long Journey Back to Freedom (2009) about her experience, and is featured in Wild Wild Country, a Netflix documentary series about the controversial Indian guru.
+Jane Stork, also known as Ma Shanti Bhadra and Catherine Jane Paul Elsea, is a former follower of Rajneesh.
+Best known for her involvement with the assassination attempt on Swami Devaraj and her role in the conspiracy to murder Charles Turner, she is now an ex-sannyasin who publicly speaks about the negative side of participating in Rajneeshee activities.
+She wrote the memoir Breaking the Spell: My Life as a Rajneeshee and the Long Journey Back to Freedom (2009) and is interviewed extensively in Wild Wild Country, a Netflix documentary series about the mass settlement of Rajneesh followers to Antelope in rural Oregon during the 1980s.